libbyshoop/database-book/_sources/index.rst

   08TinyDB/toctree.rst
   09UnaryOps/toctree.rst
   10QueriesAfterUnary/toctree.rst
+  11SetOps/toctree.rst
+  12QueryAfterSet/toctree.rst
+  13MatchJoin/toctree.rst

 Recognition and Thanks
 ::::::::::::::::::::::

 A great deal of the material in part 2 was originally written by John Carlis for an audience that included a wide range of people, from undergraduate and graduate students to experienced computing professionals.
 His unpublished manuscript was entitled "*Mastering Database Querying and Analysis*".
+Its primary focus was relational algebra precedence charts.
 In 2015, three years before his death, he had given me permission to edit a copy of his material to make it approachable for undergraduate students.
 This online book is the result of my attempt at that task, most of which I am completing after his death.
 I have also changed the presentation to interleave data models and SQL in part 1 and relational algebra concepts and SQL querying in part 2.
 This work is therefore a derivative of Professor Carlis' original work.

 Original unpublished work: Copyright |copy| 1999 - 2015, John V. Carlis.